 It is the policy of Spire Barristers to ensure that the needs, concerns and interests of the client are always paramount and discharged to the best of our ability by both our administration/clerking staff and individual members.
-Members are organised into practice groups covering the main areas of law for the provision of services.
+Members are organised into practice groups covering our main areas of practice for the provision of services.
 The terms and conditions of business and timescales for completion of work are agreed wherever possible at the start of a case and the client is advised and kept fully informed of progress when problems are identified.

 Terms of Service

 Spire Barristers operate under the Bar’s new standard contractual terms.
 Note that the new terms are our default position unless varied by written agreement.
-These changes will apply to all privately funded work and do not apply to publically funded work or work funded by a Conditional Fee Agreement.
+These changes will apply to all privately funded work and do not apply to publicly funded work or work funded by a Conditional Fee Agreement.
 A copy of the new terms is available here.